Home » Air Tanks

 Found it cheaper somewhere else? no worries, we will make sure you get the best deal on your new equipment.

-Compressed Air Tanks, or Compressed Air Receivers, are a vital and often overlooked part of a healthy, complete compressed air system.
-Spare compressed air increases rest periods for your compressors and compressed air treatment equipment.
-Increased rest periods increase the longevity of your compressed air system.
+Compressed Air Tanks (also known as Compressed Air Receivers) are an essential yet often overlooked part of a complete compressed air system.
+These tanks store spare compressed air, allowing your compressors and air treatment equipment to take breaks, which can significantly extend the life of your system.

 The Words Warthog and the Stylized Warthog are Registered in U.S. Patent and Trademark Office.
 Reg.
 No. 7,109,357 and 7,109,356